Skip to Main Content

 • Criticism of works of literature, art and music

-When is a Secondary Source a Primary Source?
+When is a Secondary (or Tertiary) Source a Primary Source?

 Whether something is a primary or secondary source is contextual (depends upon perspective and use).
 A biology textbook would be considered a secondary source if in the field of biology, since it describes and interprets that science but makes no original contribution to it.
 Conversely, if the topic is science education and the history of textbooks, textbooks could be used as primary sources to look at how they have changed over time.
 Thus, the same document, or piece of evidence, may be contextualized as a primary source in one investigation and secondary in another.
 In scholarly research, secondary sources are ideally peer reviewed in order to minimize bias and enhance the scholarly conversation about primary sources.